norcams/iaas/docs/team/testing/persistence.rst

 - Set root password with --password and verify

   Note!
 Rebuild is verified to hang if volume(s) are attached to the instance prior to running the rebuild command.
 However, resize works with volumes attached (test01 2026-02-10).
 If rebuild with attached volume succeeds, it seems to change the root device from /dev/sda to /dev/vda which prevents any future volume attachments (Ubuntu VM, osl 2026-02-27).
+If setting openstack image set --property hw_disk_bus=scsi to the image used in rebuild before the rebuild, the rebuild will keep the root device at /dev/sda and volume attachments will work (2026-03-06 prod)

 - Rebuild instance with user data to change root password and verify